ReactTraining/react-media/README.md

 }
 ```

-Please see the [json2mq docs](https://github.com/akiran/json2mq/blob/master/README.md#usage) for more examples of queries you can construct using objects.
+Keys of media query objects are camel-cased and numeric values automatically get the `px` suffix.
+See the [json2mq docs](https://github.com/akiran/json2mq/blob/master/README.md#usage) for more examples of queries you can construct using objects.

 That's it :) Enjoy!